wso2/docs-ob-toolkit-uk/en/docs/try-out/variable-recurring-payments-flow.md

     !!! note
-        If you have configured the [OB certificates](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/252018873/OB+Root+and+Issuing+Certificates+for+Sandbox), download the certificate and keys attached [here](../../assets/attachments/Certificates.zip), and use them for signing and transports layer security testing purposes.
+        If you have configured the [OB certificates](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/252018873/OB+Root+and+Issuing+Certificates+for+Sandbox), download the certificate and keys attached [here](../../assets/attachments/Certificates.zip), and use them for signing and transport layer security testing purposes.

     ``` tab='Format'